-Earlier this month, PTA NI and Titanic Belfast, the World’s Leading Tourist Attraction, teamed up to host a special event for parents and PTAs at the iconic venue.
+Earlier this month, Parentkind NI and Titanic Belfast, the World’s Leading Tourist Attraction, teamed up to host a special event for parents and PTAs at the iconic venue.

 ‘Maximising the Impact of Your PTA’ took place on Saturday 11th November 2017 and hosted over 100 delegates who heard from experts in Education, Community, Governance and Parental Engagement.